Select to Think: Unlocking SLM Potential with Local Sufficiency: Experiments

 \textbf{RQ2.1: Does the candidate set cover the token preferred by LLM?} In \cref{fig:sub_k}, fixing the intervention frequency at $\tau=1\%$ and varying candidate size $K$, we observe that both hit rate and downstream accuracy rise rapidly and quickly saturate, exhibiting diminishing returns beyond small values of $K=8$.
 Conversely, with fixed $K=8$ (\cref{fig:sub_thresohld}), the hit rate remains stable, while accuracy improves as higher $\tau$ enables more frequent refinements.

-\emph{Validation of Local Sufficiency.} We visualize the candidate hit rate in \cref{fig:cover}.
+\emph{Validation of local sufficiency.} We visualize the candidate hit rate in \cref{fig:cover}.
 While greedy decoding (Hit@1) aligns with the LLM only $30\%$ of the time, expanding to a modest $K=8$ captures the target token in over 95\% of cases.
 This empirical evidence confirms that the LLM's preferred tokens almost always lie within the SLM's local distribution.
 Consequently, failures at critical steps stem not from an absence of candidates, but from an inability to prioritize the available candidates.

-\emph{Generalization.} We further substantiate this observation across the 0.5B scale, the Gemma architecture, and general reasoning tasks (see \cref{fig:cover_0.5B}, \cref{fig:cover_gemma}).
+\emph{Generalization.} We further substantiate this observation across the 0.5B parameter scale, diverse model architectures (Llama-3 \cite{grattafiori2024llama}, Gemma-2 \cite{team2024gemma}, Phi-3 \cite{abdin2024phi}), and general reasoning tasks (see \cref{fig:cover_0.5B,fig:cover_gemma,app:local_sufficiency}).
 Surprisingly, the 0.5B SLM achieves a Hit@8 exceeding 83\%, despite its significantly smaller parameter count.
 The consistent high coverage across different scales and domains confirms that local sufficiency is an inherent characteristic, providing a robust foundation for selection-based inference.

 \textbf{RQ2.2: How does the selection mechanism utilize this potential?} In \cref{fig:prob_gap}(a), lower thresholds maximize probability divergence, suggesting that \textsc{S2T} prioritizes tokens where SLM uncertainty contrasts most sharply with teacher preference.
 As visualized in \cref{fig:prob_gap}(b), the top-left concentration highlights the mechanism's ability to recover LLM-endorsed tokens from the candidate set, even when they are severely underestimated by greedy decoding.
 By leveraging the LLM's superior performance to minimize selection error, \textsc{S2T} effectively capitalizes on the high inherent hit rate, successfully translating this potential into superior task accuracy as analyzed in Section~\ref{sec:theory_full}.